snowplow-archive/snowplow.github.com/_posts/2015-04-05-snowplow-at-data-insights-cambirdge-meetup.md

 ---
 layout: post
-shortenedlink: Snowplow at Data Insights Cambridge
 title: Snowplow at the Data Insights meetup in Cambridge
 tags: [snowplow, schemas, data modeling, event data, talks]
 author: Yali
 category: Meetups
 ---

 I was very fortunate to be invited to speak at the [Data Insights Cambridge] [meetup] last week, where I gave a talk describing our evolving thinking about event data at Snowplow.

 The slides I presented are below.